Chepchek/AternosTelegramBot/README.md

 #

-    Python version 3.10 is required or the file start.bat will not work
+    Python not lower than version 3.7

 # Before launching the bot